 Old Town Walking Tour

-Join us every Saturday morning at 10:00 a.m. sharp – rain or shine – for a free guided tour of Old Town Auburn.
+Join us every Saturday morning at 10:00 a.m. sharp – rain or shine, though the tour may be canceled due to smoke from wildfires – for a free guided tour of Old Town Auburn.
 The tour begins at the Courthouse, 101 Maple Street, and lasts about one hour.

 For more information, please call 530-889-6500